twilio/twilio-client.js/PREFLIGHT.md

 ----------
 You can access the following properties on the `PreflightTest` object:

-* `callSid` - Returns the callsid generated for the test call.
+* `callSid` - The callsid generated for the test call.
 This is set when the client has finished connecting to Twilio.
-* `endTime` - Returns a timestamp in milliseconds of when the test ended.
+* `endTime` - A timestamp in milliseconds of when the test ended.
 This is set when the test has completed and raised the `completed` event.
-* `latestSample` - Returns the latest WebRTC sample collected.
+* `latestSample` - The latest WebRTC sample collected.
 This is set whenever the connection emits a `sample`.
 Please see [Connection.on('sample')](https://www.twilio.com/docs/voice/client/javascript/connection#sample) API for more details.
-* `report` - Returns the report for this test.
+* `report` - The report for this test.
 This is set when the test has completed and raised the `completed` event.
-* `startTime` - Returns a timestamp in milliseconds of when the test started.
+* `startTime` - A timestamp in milliseconds of when the test started.
 This is set right after calling `Device.testPreflight(token, options)`.
-* `status` - Returns the status of the test.
+* `status` - The status of the test.
 Below are the possible values for this property.

   | Value | Description |
   |:------|:------------|